-The ability to repopulate host plants is also crucial to the restoration and continued augmentation of the butterfly's habitat.
+The ability to repopulate host plants is crucial to the restoration and continued augmentation of the butterfly's habitat.
 Finding ways to establish host plants in large numbers and doing so with the most diverse genetic material gives the butterfly species a higher likelihood of population expansion.
-The success of the lupine direct seeding and amplification projects across the Bay Area provides a hope that even with the potential for fungal pathogen outbreaks, there could still be a way to provide host plants to declining populations.
-The proven ability to propagate and plant sedum is also a great sign that you can establish these hearty succulents in areas of present or historically present San Bruno elfin butterfly populations.
-The next challenge for SMCP is to establish nursery grown Viola at San Bruno Mountain.
-This has proved difficult in the past.
-However, thanks to our valued partners at San Bruno Mountain Watch and the Mission Blue Nursery, we are aiming to try again with a new approach.
+The success of the lupine direct seeding and amplification projects across the Bay Area provides a hope that even with the potential for fungal pathogen outbreaks, there may still be a way to supplement declining host plant populations.
+The proven ability to propagate and plant Sedum is also a great sign that these hearty succulents can be established in areas of present or historically present San Bruno elfin butterfly populations.
+The next challenge for SMCP is to establish nursery-grown Viola pedunculata at San Bruno Mountain, which has proved difficult in the past.
+As such, thanks to the efforts of valued partners San Bruno Mountain Watch and the Mission Blue Nursery, we are aiming to try again with a new approach.
 Instead of container planting, which was traditionally attempted, we have set our sights on attempting a direct seeding experiment at San Bruno Mountain using site specific seed grown in Brisbane at Mission Blue Nursery.
-This project however is on hold until it becomes more certain whether Mission Blue Nursery will need to be relocated or not.